 Marketing for dental offices has changed radically in recent decades.
 While traditional approaches, like mailers, media advertisements, and billboards, remain viable, the internet has opened up a whole new realm of possibilities for dental marketing.

-The goal of this blog post is to demonstrate new and unexpected ways to approach dental marketing, ultimately boosting your patient count and profits.
+Learn new and unexpected ways to approach dental marketing, ultimately boosting your patient count and profits.
+Then check out Weave’s Dental Software to see how it can support and streamline your dental marketing efforts.

 1. Identify your target audience